Dirtbagging and Climbing in Leonidio, Greece

 Dirtbag lifestyle

 The landscape in Leonidio is not exactly the friendliest if you wish to wild camp.
+Furthermore, wild camping is frowned upon.
 If you travel in a van, there are quite a few parking spaces on the main roads as well as on the secondary roads to the crags.
-We saw vans near the beach in Plaka (where there’s also a public toilet open during off-season) and Lakkos, on the road between Leonidio and Poulithra, next to the road through Dafonas River Gorge, as well as closer to the crags.
+We saw vans in Plaka, in the large parking place (free), using the public toilet near the beach that remains open during off-season.

 If you’re looking for a friendlier and truly spectacular location, then go to Fokiano Beach, about an hour’s drive from Leonidio.
 Yes, it’s quite far from the climbing in Leonidio, but it is close to Kapsala sector.
 It also makes for a nice place to spend a couple of rest days.